 As a bankruptcy lawyer, I continue to remind my clients that decreasing their expenses and spending is important.
+One significant expense can be moving expenses.
 After filing bankruptcy, you have a fresh start.
 However, you must continue to look at your future spending to stay on track.

-Here is an example of a debtor’s decision on moving expenses:
+Here is an example of a Bankruptcy debtor’s decision on moving expenses:

-- They filed for bankruptcy and were on their way to a fresh start and getting back on track https://njbankruptcylawfirms.com/how-to-get-back-on-track-after-chapter-7-bankruptcy/.
+- They filed for bankruptcy and were on their way to a fresh start and getting back on track Bankruptcy Get Back on Track

 - Most of their personal belongings were packed and moved in a van on their trips to their new location.